gaehlerm/SoftwareEngineering/README.md

 But as I said, this is not enforcing that the argument of `digits_of` is a string.
 You could also pass a list of floats instead and have a perfectly valid result.
 It's just that this was apparently not intended by the author of the code.

-I generally recommend using type hints as it makes the code much more readable.
-Even if I'm sometimes too lazy.
+I generally recommend using type hints as it makes the code more readable.
+Even if I'm sometimes too lazy to do it myself.
 And even if it moves the syntax a fair amount closer to C++.
 C++ is not such a bad programming language after all.
 It's just a little bit old fashioned.

 ### Slots